mikeapple/VibeBase/README.md

 3. **Firebase Propagation**: The setup script automatically waits for new Firebase projects to be available
 4. **Authentication**: Email/Password auth is enabled automatically during setup
 5. **Custom Code**: All your custom code in services/models/screens/widgets is preserved during reset
+6. **Keystore Backup**: ALWAYS back up `android/keystore/` folder - you can't update your app without it!
+7. **SHA Fingerprints**: Automatically generated and saved - add to Firebase for Google Sign-In
+8. **Release Builds**: Your app is automatically signed when you run `flutter build apk/appbundle --release`

 ## 🤝 Contributing